 Now that you’ve decided to join Medicare Advantage (Part C) as a way to receive your Medicare benefits, you may be wondering when you can enroll.
-Medicare only allows you to join, switch or make changes to Part C at very specific times—when you first get Medicare and during yearly enrollment periods.
+Medicare only allows you to join, switch or make changes at very specific times—when you first get Medicare and during yearly enrollment periods.
 It’s important to know when these specific deadlines occur to avoid missing them and delaying your health care coverage.

 Initial Enrollment Period